The Wise Artist: What It Takes to Complete the Work

 The Wise Artist

-The author knows what it takes and expresses pity, “I should much bewail,” for a man who, after discovering the correct starting rock, “having known the true matter,” then “spent fifteen years entirely in the work, in study and in meditation,” “without being able to extract out of the Stone the precious juice,” for lack of knowledge of the “Secret Fire.”
+Eudoxus knows what it takes and expresses pity, “I should much bewail,” for a man who, after discovering the correct starting rock, “having known the true matter,” then “spent fifteen years entirely in the work, in study and in meditation,” “without being able to extract out of the Stone the precious juice,” for lack of knowledge of the “Secret Fire.”

-Other aspects of Shimanishi’s character deepen the resemblance.
+Other aspects of Shimanishi’s journey deepen the resemblance.
 I have repeatedly been told that Shimanishi spoke of his discovery with reverence, not ownership, describing it as “a gift from our Creator.”
-At the only international conference he attended that I know of, during a lecture, he is said to have remarked, “Working with this material is like working with Angels,” which is not the language of a typical scientist.
+At the only international conference he attended that I know of, during a lecture, he is said to have remarked, “Working with this material is like working with the Angels,” which is not the language of a typical scientist.

 If the Great Work is, as Eudoxus says, “a gift of Heaven,” then The Six Keys is describing not only a sequence of operations, but also the sort of person who can carry such a sequence through to completion: one marked by discipline, reverence, and a willingness to labor for years without recognition.

-By that measure, Shimanishi comes astonishingly close.
-Even more strikingly, he never publicly revealed his Secret Fire, as the operational details remain known only to the men of the Shimanishi-Kaken company he left behind.
+By that measure, Shimanishi character astonishingly fits.
+Even more striking is that he never publicly revealed his “Secret Fire,” as the operational details remain known only to the men of the Shimanishi-Kaken company he left behind.
 That fact, too, places him within the circle that the 17th-century Eudoxus describes: “No philosopher has ever openly revealed this Secret Fire.
 “And that is only the first convergence.

 The Six Keys of Eudoxus describes the procedure.
 Shimanishi independently devised one that matched it.